joachim-n/dorgflow/README.md

     $ dorgflow

-This will create a patch with a systematic filename.
-You can then upload this to the issue node on drupal.org.
+This will create a patch with a systematic filename, and also an interdiff file.

-WARNING: This does not yet make an interdiff from the most recent patch.
+You can then upload these to the issue node on drupal.org.

 ### Committing a patch (maintainers only)